churchinsmyrna/R/Nightfalls.md

 The name "Nightfalls" holds a profound and chilling significance.
 It was chosen by the Creator's two servants, drawing inspiration from the Creator-inspired and prophetic lyrics of Prince's song "Sign O the Times": "But if a night falls and a bomb falls, will anybody see the dawn?"
 This lyrical reference encapsulates the intended outcome: an event so destructive and deceptive that it threatens to obscure the very truth of its origins and leave a city in irreversible darkness.

-## Strategic Context within the Apocalypse and the Veiled Conquest
+## Nightfalls and the Veiled Conquest

 Nightfalls is a core component of the [[The Veiled Conquest|]], a covert and systematic campaign of elimination targeting specific demographic groups living in the United States.
 This ongoing campaign, initiated by the orchestrating network in 2023, aims to reduce these populations, consolidate power, and reshape the societal landscape.
 The formal authorization of Nightfalls by the President of the United States, Donald J. Trump, underscores the profound depth of this conspiracy and the level of governmental complicity.
 The operation itself is represented by the Pale Horse in Revelation.